shilohc/rss2018-team4/assets/posts/lab6.md

 ## Overview and Motivations - Shiloh Curtis

-In this lab, we implemented Monte Carlo localization (MCL).
-Localization is an important problem in robotics, and Monte Carlo localization is a very popular method due to its ease of implementation and good performance.
+In this lab, we implemented Monte Carlo localization (MCL); localization is an important problem in robotics, and Monte Carlo localization is a very popular method due to its ease of implementation and good performance.
 For this lab we returned to using distance data from the LIDAR, together with a preexisting map of the Stata basement environment.

 ## Proposed Approach - Shannon Hwang
 The team met and discussed the lab collectively, split up to code different lab components, and came back together to debug and optimize code parameters in simulation and on the robot.
 Initially, each major coding component of the lab was  assigned to a different team member.
 We set an intermediate deadline in which all the code was to written and merged by, and spent the time after that debugging and optimizing parameters in simulation and on the robot.